-This intriguing dianthus forms tiny mounds of grass-like leaves with tall stems of clustered, crimson-red flowers.
+Dianthus pinifolius is an intriguing perennial that forms tiny mounds of grass-like leaves with tall stems of clustered, crimson-red flowers.
 The small, lightly fragrant flowers attract butterflies.

 Dianthus pinifolius blooms in late spring to early summer, adding a touch of airy grace to the rock garden.
 It is surprisingly tough, tolerating drought and poor soil.
 I grow it along the edge of the driveway.